khaleelpaul-green/Password-generator/README.md

+Title: Password Generator

 Description:
-We were tasked with creating a responsive password generator that displayed a series of window prompts that allowed the user to customize the output.
+This is a responsive password generator that displays a series of window prompts that ask the user what parameters they want in their password such as length, character type, etc.

 Screenshot:
 ![Website Screenshot](password-generator-ss.png)